-The tenacity of praying is very important.
-At one point or another in life; we have all gotten to a place where we’ve wanted to give up because the situation we were praying for looked hopeless and wasn’t improving.
+The tenacity in prayer is very important.
+At one point or another in life; we have all gotten to a place where we’ve wanted to give up because the situation we were praying about looked hopeless and wasn’t improving.
 Or you got into a mind game with the enemy who had you thinking God’s not hearing your prayers so what’s the use.
 Here we must be reminded of Daniel who prayed and his prayer was held up for 21 days.
 But… Then he continued, “Do not be afraid, Daniel.
 Since the first day that you set your mind to gain understanding and to humble yourself before your God, your words were heard, and I have come in response to them.
-(Daniel 21:10)
+(Daniel 10:12)

 Perhaps like Daniel your prayer is delayed.
 But it is not denied.
 Because God DOES answer prayers.
 ASAP

 We must be a people of prayer.
 Prayer is a shield to your very soul.
-The problems we have be they internal or external are not ours to fix.
+The problems we have, whether internal or external, are not ours to fix.
 But ours to pray.
-If you are always before the LORD in prayer then you are never out of His timing!
+If you are always before the LORD in prayer, then you are never out of His timing!
 ASAP

 Do I pray?
 Do you pray?
 And in that prayer is it an effectual fervent prayer?
-Are your prayers pleasing to God that he would say to you as he answered Solomon… So God said to him, “Since you have asked for this and not for long life or wealth for yourself, nor have asked for the death of your enemies but for discernment in administering justice, I will do what you have asked.
+Are your prayers pleasing to God that he would say to you as he answered Solomon… The Lord was pleased that Solomon had asked for this.
+So God said to him, “Since you have asked for this and not for long life or wealth for yourself, nor have asked for the death of your enemies but for discernment in administering justice, I will do what you have asked.
 I will give you a wise and discerning heart, so that there will never have been anyone like you, nor will there ever be.
 Moreover, I will give you what you have not asked for—both wealth and honor—so that in your lifetime you will have no equal among kings.
 And if you walk in obedience to me and keep my decrees and commands as David your father did, I will give you a long life.”
-(1 Kings 3:1-15)
+(1 Kings 3:1-14)

 Have you made a conscious decision that there is no better approach in your life than to bathe your day—to saturate the hem of your garments with prayer?
 The morning is intent on leading you into a deeper life of prayer.
 We must cover everything we do in prayer.